nmsr1196/Multi_Pass_3/README.md

 - MP3_Badge_HolderExtFINAL3.stl - Badge Holder

-- Multipass_BOTTOM_V2.stl - 3D model for multipass bottom
+- MP3_TOP.stl - 3D model for multipass top

-- Multipass_V2.py - This is the CircuitPython code.
+- codeFINAL.py - This is the CircuitPython code.
 You will need to rename this file to 'code.py' and load libraries listed in code.

-- Multipass_V2_Rod.stl - This is the acrylic rod for laser cutting.
-This measures 3.99mm x 40.9mm.
+- Multipass3_Rod_.pdf - This is the acrylic rod for laser cutting.
 You may have to adjust for 3D printing dependant on material.

-- Multpass_V2_lense.svg - This is the acrylic rod for laser cutting.
-This measures 25.8mm.
+- MP3_Lense.pdf- This is the acrylic rod for laser cutting.
 You may have to adjust for 3D printing dependant on material.